Yash17705/Compass/README.md

 # Compass

-Compass is a full-stack travel listing web app where users can explore destinations, add new stays, edit listings, and leave reviews.
-It is built with Node.js, Express, MongoDB, EJS, and Mongoose, and is currently still a work in progress.
+Compass is a full-stack travel listing web app for exploring, creating, and reviewing stay listings across destinations.
+It is built with Node.js, Express, MongoDB, EJS, and Mongoose, with server-rendered pages and a simple travel marketplace flow.

-## Description
+## Current Status

-Compass is designed as a lightweight property and stay discovery platform inspired by modern travel marketplaces.
-The current version focuses on the core CRUD flow for listings and reviews, with server-side rendering and a simple, clean interface.
+The project is functional and includes:

+- User signup, login, logout, and session handling
+- Listing CRUD with image uploads to Cloudinary
+- Review creation and deletion with author checks
+- OpenStreetMap location preview and listing map display
+- Search, category-style filters, and a tax toggle on the listings page
+- Joi-based request validation and flash messages

-## Preview
+## Features

+### Listings

-- Browse all listings on a dedicated index page
+- Browse all listings on `/listings`
-- View listing details with image, price, location, and country
 - Create, edit, and delete listings
+- Upload listing images with Multer + Cloudinary
+- Save `location`, `country`, and geocoded coordinates
+- View a map on the listing details page

+### Discovery UI

+- Search by title, description, location, or country
+- Airbnb-style filter chips such as beach, mountains, cabins, villas, city, luxury, and pools
+- Client-side tax toggle for displaying nightly price with 18% tax

+### Reviews

+- Add reviews to listings
+- Delete only your own reviews
-- Add and remove reviews with rating and comment validation
+- Rating and comment validation using Joi

+### Authentication and Authorization

+- Sign up and log in with Passport Local
+- Protected listing creation, editing, deletion, and review actions
-- Seed the database with sample travel listings
+- Owner checks for listings
+- Author checks for reviews

 ## Tech Stack